Bachelor of Fine Arts in Interior Architecture

 • Hospitality design

-FAQs about the bfa in Interior Architecture and Design
+How to Apply to the Interior Architecture and Design Program

-In addition to the general application to UNC Greensboro, the IAD degree program requires a secondary application, which includes:
+In addition to the general application to UNC Greensboro, the IARc degree program requires a secondary application, which includes:

-You can find more detailed information on the IAD admissions process and requirements here.
+You can find more detailed information on the IARc admissions process and requirements here.

 Get more information about interior architecture and Design